Foothills Green Ash

 Other Names: Red Ash

-One of the hardiest and toughest shade or street trees for colder climates, and with good reason; low maintenance, clean, shapely habit of growth, tolerant of adverse conditions and often has good fall color; an impressive selection
+One of the hardiest and toughest shade or street trees for colder climates, and with good reason; low maintenance, clean, shapely habit of growth, tolerant of adverse conditions and often has good fall colour.

 Foothills Green Ash has rich green deciduous foliage on a tree with an oval habit of growth.
 The compound leaves turn an outstanding yellow in the fall.
 Neither the flowers nor the fruit are ornamentally significant.

 Foothills Green Ash is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+It has no significant negative characteristics.